Phalgu River: Hinduism

-According to Hindu belief, the soul wanders after death until pindadan, or religious service seeking salvation for the dead from the cycle of rebirth, is performed.
-The fortnight-long pitrapaksh period is considered auspicious to offer pindadan.
-The 15 days of the waning moon during the Hindu month of Ashvin are known as pitrapaksh.
-Pindadan is traditionally offered on the banks of the Phalgu at Gaya.
-It is mandatory for Hindu devotees offering pindadan to shave their heads and take a holy dip and head for the Baitarni pond.
-The prayers are performed at the Vishnupad Mandir.
-Priests, known as Gaywal-pandas, conduct the ritual.
-Thousands of Hindus visit Gaya for the purpose of pindadan.
+In modern Hindu belief, the soul wanders after death until pindadan, a religious service seeking salvation for the dead from the cycle of rebirth, is performed.
+The fortnight-long Pitru Paksha period—the 15 days of the waning moon during the Hindu month of Ashvin—is considered especially auspicious for this offering, traditionally performed on the banks of the Phalgu at Gaya.
+Hindu devotees offering pindadan traditionally shave their heads, take a holy dip in the river, and head for the Baitarni pond, with prayers performed at the Vishnupad Temple led by local priests known as Gayawal Pandas.